 Oath Keeper from NC pleads guilty to seditious conspiracy

+[RELATED COVERAGE: Oath Keepers leader and Proud Boys allegedly coordinated before Capitol attack]

-William Todd Wilson, 44, is the third Oath Keepers member to plead guilty to a seditious conspiracy charge stemming from the Jan.
+William Todd Wilson, 44, of Newton Grove, North Carolina, is the third Oath Keepers member to plead guilty to a seditious conspiracy charge stemming from the Jan.
 6, 2021, attack on the U.S. Capitol.

-Brian Ulrich, a Georgia man affiliated with the group, pleaded guilty to the same charge last Friday.
-Alabama resident Joshua James was the first Oath Keepers member to plead guilty to seditious conspiracy.
+Brian Ulrich, 44, of Guyton, Georgia, pleaded guilty to the same charge last Friday.
+Joshua James, 34, of Arab, Alabama, was the first Oath Keepers member to plead guilty to seditious conspiracy.

 Oath Keepers founder Stewart Rhodes, 55, of Granbury, Texas, and eight others linked to the group have pleaded not guilty to seditious conspiracy and other charges.
 A trial for some of them is scheduled to start in July.